Internet Speed Tests

 What is My Internet Speed?

-By "net speed" most people mean, "how fast I can download things" like Web pages, music and movie files, shareware programs, etc. Internet service providers tune their connections so that most of their available bandwidth is devoted to downloading and far less to uploading (sending) things.
+By "internet speed" most people mean, "how fast I can download things" like web pages, music, videos, software, etc. Internet service providers tune their connections so that most of their available bandwidth is devoted to downloading and far less to uploading (sending) things.
 ISPs do this because a) they know fast downloads are of greater importance to most consumers, and b) they want to discourage people from running high-traffic business Web sites from their consumer priced accounts.

-If you have a DSL connection, your max download speed will be 1.5 - 3 Mb/s.
-Most cable internet connections will be in the 3-6 Mb/s range, and a fiber optic connection will get you between 10 and 50 Mb/s.
-The higher speeds in each range usually correspond to a higher price point.
+If you have a DSL connection, your max download speed will be somewhere between 1.5 - 30 Mb/s.
+Most cable internet connections will be in the 20-100 Mb/s range, and a fiber optic connection will typically get you between 200 and 400 Mb/s.
+Some providers are offering “gigabit” service, which is 1000 Mb/s.
+Higher speeds may be available in each type of service, and will usually correspond to a higher price point.

 How To Test Your Internet Speed

-Now that you understand that there is no cut-and-dried, final "knowing" of your Net speed, let's see how to measure it.
+Now that you understand that there is no cut-and-dried, final "knowing" of your internet speed, let's look at a few ways to measure it.

-"Latency" is a significant number that most users don't understand.
-Latency is the delay between sending a request for data to a remote computer and receiving a reply.
-The latency reported by Speedtest.net is the sum of the latencies between all of the computers that relay your requests and data between you and the test site.
-To see how many intermediate "hops" there are and their individual latencies, do a traceroute report:
+Ping is a significant number that most users don't understand.
+It's more accurately described as "latency," or the delay between sending a request for data to a remote computer and receiving a reply.
+The Ping speed reported by Speedtest.net is the sum of the latencies between all of the computers that relay your requests and data between you and the test site.
+To see how many intermediate "hops" there are and their individual latencies, do a traceroute report (see below).

-Click Start, Run, and enter "cmd" to open a command-line window.
+You may find it interesting to trace the route from your computer to another site on the Internet.
+On Windows, click Start, and enter "cmd" to open a command-line window.
 Type "tracert yahoo.com" and hit Enter.
-(You can use any domain name you like, instead of Yahoo.com.)
+On a Mac, open Applications, then Utilities and click on Terminal.
+Enter "traceroute" instead of "tracert" on Mac or Linux terminal screens.
+You can use any domain name you like, instead of yahoo.com.
 Something like this will slowly appear:

 1 <1 ms <1 ms <1 ms Wireless_Broadband_Router.home [192.168.1.1]